-- 7. Ecologically sustainable forest management - 8.
-Best practice - 9.
-Forest Management Zoning System - 9A.
+- 9A.
 Monthly Advice of Operations - 10.
 Protection of rare non-commercial forest types, high conservation value old growth forest and rainforest - 10A.
-Removal of accidentally felled trees from rainforest or rainforest exclusion zones

-11. Threatened Species Conservation Act - New Listings

-- 12. SFNSW to notify NPWS of making of new records - 13.
+Removal of accidentally felled trees from rainforest or rainforest exclusion zone - 11.
+Threatened Species Conservation Act New Listings - 12.
+SFNSW to notify NPWS of making of new records - 13.
 Fisheries Management Act proposed new listings - 14.
 Cultural Heritage Guidelines - 15.
 Records concerning heritage items - 16.
 Identification and protection of heritage items in connection with forestry operations - 17.
 Policy on Aboriginal involvement in management of indigenous heritage - 18.
 Training program to be developed concerning heritage management

-PART 2A - Restricted logging operations near boundary of rare or old growth forest or management zones
+PART 2A - Restricted logging operations near boundary or rare or old growth forest or management zones

 - 18A.
 Application of part - 18B.
 Felling and removal of trees into and from rare or old growth forest or management zone - 18C.
-Special rules apply to method of removal of trees felled into rare or old growth forest or management zones - 18D.
+Special rules apply to method of removal of trees felled into rare or old growth forest or management zone - 18D.
 Rehabilitation of ground or soil disturbed during removal of trees - 18E.
-Use of harvesting machines in rare or old growth forest or management zones to fell trees away from the forest or zone - 18F.
+Use of harvesting machines in rare or old growth forest or forest management zone to fell trees away from the forest or zone - 18F.
 Conditions of operating harvesting machinery within rare or old growth forest or management zone - 18G.
-Rehabilitation of ground disturbed by harvesting machinery within rare or old growth forest or management zone
+Rehabilitation of ground disturbed by harvesting machinery within rare or old growth forest or management zone - 18H.
+Additional restrictions on use of harvesting machinery for rehabilitation or tree removal